 I also work with clients living with psychological disorders such as bipolar disorder, anxiety and stress, panic attacks, depression, OCD, BDD and personality disorder.

-Experience: I have over eight years' experience of supporting clients in all life issues, and those dealing with issues around sexual abuse and rape through Trust House Reading and SARC Slough.
+Experience: I have over ten years' experience of supporting clients in all life issues, and those dealing with issues around sexual abuse and rape through Trust House Reading and SARC Slough.
 As an approved counsellor with Victims First (Thames Valley) I support people who have been victims of crime.

 I have supported young people aged 14-24 at No5 Youth Counselling Service, dealing with issues such as family and relationships, self-harming and body image, abuse, life changes, choices and loss.

 British Association for Counselling & Psychotherapy (BACP)